Sidebar

 By Faculty, Staff, and Students

-• No individual faculty, staff, student, or group may use any University trademark or the official web template header and footer, or refer to their affiliation with the University, to indicate support or endorsement of anything that is not official University business.
+- No individual faculty, staff, student, or group may use any University trademark or the official web template header and footer, or refer to their affiliation with the University, to indicate support or endorsement of anything that is not official University business.
 Potential confusion should be dispelled by adding a disclaimer stating that the University is not involved in the subject of the statement.
-This is also addressed in Board of Regents Policy: Academic Freedom and Responsibility (PDF) and Board of Regents Policy: Outside Consulting and Other Commitments (PDF).
+This is also addressed in Board of Regents Policies: Academic Freedom and Responsibility and Outside Consulting and Other Commitments.

 By Persons and/or Entities Outside the University